 Feeling a Gap in Your Smile?
 Dental Implants Could Be Your Answer.

 Are you missing a tooth, or even a few?
 We know it can be more than just a cosmetic concern.
-It can affect your confidence, your ability to enjoy your favorite foods, and your overall oral health.
+It can affect your confidence, your ability to eat your favorite foods, and your overall health.
 At Cavanaugh Dental in Lansing, MI, we’re here to help you find a solution that feels right.

 Dental implants are a game-changer because they don’t just fill a space.
-They act like brand-new, permanent tooth roots to rebuild your smile from the foundation up.
-Visit Dr. Daniel DerskenDr.
-John McRee, and Dr. Sheridan Kelley for all your restorative dentistry needs.
+They are brand-new, permanent tooth roots that rebuild your smile from the foundation up.
+Visit Dr. Daniel Dersken, Dr. John McRee, and Dr. Sheridan Kelley for all your restorative dentistry needs.
+Regain your smile without breaking the bank.
+We offer affordable dental implants in Lansing, MI, with flexible payment plans to fit your budget.

 Dental Implants in Lansing, MI

-1. The Implant Post: This is a small, super-strong titanium screw that we gently place in your jawbone.
+- The Implant Post: This is a small, super-strong titanium screw that we gently place in your jawbone.
 It acts as your new artificial tooth root.

-2. The Abutment: Once your jawbone has healed tightly around the post, we attach a small connector piece called an abutment to it.
+- The Abutment: Once your jawbone has healed tightly around the post, we attach a small connector piece called an abutment to it.

-3. The Crown: Finally, we secure a custom-made dental crown on top of the abutment to complete the restoration.
+- The Crown: Finally, we secure a custom-made dental crown on top of the abutment to complete the restoration.

 Because the implant acts like a real root, it actually signals your jawbone to stay strong and healthy.
 It prevents the bone loss and facial sag that normally happens when a tooth is missing.